BahodirovaS/Take4/Passenger/README.md

 - [FIXED]for driver app, remove the "setup required" in wallet once bank is set up
 - [FIXED]buttons for different screens overflow words
 - [FIXED]show banner to set up wallet before allowing drivers to be active
+- [FIXED]the car icon on the map for the driver is ginormous, make it smaller